chadathid/hid-gatsby-starter-netlify-cms/src/pages/index.md

         also offer a CSS library that will at least enable them to style their UI with the same intuitive and clean manner as other HID software.
         Again, refer to the Getting Started page for details.
-    - title: "Design System: For everyone else"
+    - title: "Design System: For QA, PMs, and everyone else"
       text: >
         Because designers will largely use our Figma files to acquire all of our UI components, and engineers will either leverage React libraries or